dgaydukov/cert-ocpjp11/files/ocpjp11.md

 diff => 1
 diff => PT1H
 ```
-In 13th of march 2016, USA moved 1 hour forward, so after 1.59 it was 3.00 pm.
+On the 13th of March 2016, USA moved 1 hour forward, so after 1.59 it was 3.00 pm.
 So when you add 1 hour to 1.30, you don’t get 2.30 but 3.30.
 Also notice change in utc offset.
 Please note, that diff is still 1 hour.

 Don't confuse:
-* `Instant` - just store current datetime from utc
+* `Instant` - just store current datetime from UTC
-* `OffsetDateTime` - `Instant` + utc offset
+* `OffsetDateTime` - `Instant` + UTC offset
 * `ZonedDateTime` - `OffsetDateTime` + time zone
 ```java
 import java.time.*;